LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

 This script performs a benchmark for the growth rate of a Rayleigh–Taylor instability, following Gerya (2009).
 The benchmark is based on the analytical solution by Ramberg (1968) and is used to assess the accuracy of the velocity field in a purely gravity-driven flow.

-Although small-amplitude perturbations can be analyzed in theory—enabled by the use of tracers and bilinear interpolation of density onto centroids—a relatively large perturbation amplitude is used here for practical implementation.
+While small-amplitude perturbations can be analyzed theoretically—facilitated by the use of tracers and bilinear interpolation of density onto centroids—a relatively large perturbation amplitude is employed here to accommodate practical implementation constraints.

 ---